adfresca/sdk-ios/README.md

 Caution:

-If user clicked contents that opens App Store or other applications, user will leave our of your app screen.
+If user clicked contents that opens App Store or other applications, user will leave your app screen.

-In this case, if you implemented adViewClosed() event like above example, user may see unnatural paging animation since app was temporarily paused by another application.
+In this case, if you implemented adViewClosed() event like above example, user may see an unnatural paging animation since the app was temporarily paused by another application.

 To fix this issue, follow the steps below:
   1. In dashboard, you should change 'Close mode' to 'Override' in your marketing moment settings. (it will prevent to close view when user clicked)